Open the Triangle Gate Championship

 The Open the Triangle Gate Championship is a professional wrestling trios title in Japanese promotion Dragon Gate.
 It was created on November 7, 2004 when The Italian Connection faction of Milano Collection A.T., Anthony W. Mori and Yossino defeated Aagan Iisou's Shuji Kondo, Takuya Sugawara and "brother" Yasshi in a tournament final.
 Each title belt's face has three emblems on it, shaped in a triangle, that represent Power, Technique and Mind.

-Not including interim reigns, there have been a total of 70 recognized individual champions and 82 recognized trios, who have had a combined 96 official reigns.
-The current champions are Psypatra (Shun Skywalker, Homare and Gianni Valletta), who are also in their first reign as a team.
+Not including interim reigns, there have been a total of 76 recognized individual champions and 85 recognized trios, who have had a combined 99 official reigns.